amdacccache/OpTask/README.md

 By [Nabil Arbouz](http://github.com/nabilarbouz) and [Anna Daccache](https://github.com/amdacccache)

 Web application for project 3 in [CS5610 Web Development](https://johnguerra.co/classes/webDevelopment_spring_2021/).
 The goal was to build a web application that demonstrated our ability to incorporate MongoDB, Express, React, and Node.js.
-Our project is a project management site where users can create new projects, add tasks, and update their progress as the work.
+We built a project management site where users can create new projects, add tasks, and update their progress as they work.
 You can find our site [here](http://optimaltask.herokuapp.com/).
 A video demo can be found [here](https://www.youtube.com/watch?v=az5-BcbjSs4&t=1s).
 A design and accessibility video demo can be found [here](https://www.youtube.com/watch?v=KGKrHGbLgeE&t=2s).

 ## Screenshots